-- You are a person under 16 years of age. - You are an un-discharged bankrupt or estate has been sequestrated (un-discharged). - You have made a composition or arrangements with or granted a trust deed for your creditors and have not been discharged yet. - You have, in the last five years, been convicted in the British Isles of any offence and a sentence of imprisonment for a period of three months without the option of a fine was imposed. - You are a Director of the Foundation Trust or a Governor or Director of an NHS body (unless appointed by an appointing organisation which is an NHS body). - You are a spouse, partner, parent or child of a member of the Board of Directors of the Foundation Trust. - You are a member of a local authority's Scrutiny Committee covering health matters. - You are subject to a Sex Offender Order. - You have been dismissed from paid employment with an NHS body in the last two years for reasons other than redundancy. - Your position as Chair, member or Director of an NHS body has been terminated on the grounds that the appointment is not in the interest of the health service, for non-attendance at meetings or for nondisclosure of a pecuniary interest.
+- You are a person under 16 years of age. - You are an un-discharged bankrupt or estate has been sequestrated (un-discharged). - You have made a composition or arrangements with or granted a trust deed for your creditors and have not been discharged yet. - You are a person in relation to whom a moratorium period under a debt relief order applies under Part 7A of the Insolvency Act 1986. - You have, in the last five years, been convicted in the British Isles of any offence and a sentence of imprisonment for a period of three months without the option of a fine was imposed. - You are a Director of the Foundation Trust or a Governor or Director of an NHS body (unless appointed by an appointing organisation which is an NHS body). - You are a spouse, partner, parent or child of a member of the Board of Directors of the Foundation Trust. - You are a member of a local authority's Scrutiny Committee covering health matters. - You are subject to a Sex Offender Order. - You have been dismissed from paid employment with an NHS body in the last two years for reasons other than redundancy. - Your position as Chair, member or Director of an NHS body has been terminated on the grounds that the appointment is not in the interest of the health service, for non-attendance at meetings or for nondisclosure of a pecuniary interest.